CodeMarcsX/BMI-Calculator/README.md

 ## ✨ Features

 - **BMI Calculation:** Calculates BMI based on weight (kg) and height (m).
-- **Weight Classification:** Displays the weight classification (Underweight, Normal Weight, Obesity, etc.) according to the thresholds defined in the code (based on WHO standards).
+- **Weight Classification:** Displays the weight classification (Underweight, Normal Weight, Obesity, etc.) according to the table (based on SUS standards).
 - **Ideal Weight Range:** Calculates and displays the ideal weight range in kilograms for the entered height.
 - **Interactive Interface:** Uses colors and an ASCII banner for a better visual experience in the terminal.
 - **Compatibility:** Works across different operating systems like Windows, Linux, and macOS (adaptive screen clearing).